ThirumaranAsokan/ThirumaranAsokan/README.md

 - 👋 Hi, I’m @ThirumaranAsokan

-- 👀 I’m interested in Startup
-- 🌱 I’m currently learning Machine learning algorithms
-- 💞️ I’m looking to collaborate on NFT,stocks,Crypto..
-- 📫 How to reach me : Email:thiru619rocks@gmail.com
+- 📫 How to reach me : Email:thirumaranasokan1210@gmail.com

 <!---
 ThirumaranAsokan/ThirumaranAsokan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.